Missouri State Bears football statistical leaders

 The Missouri State Bears football statistical leaders are individual statistical leaders of the Missouri State Bears football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Bears represent Missouri State University in the NCAA's Conference USA.
+The Bears represent Missouri State University in the NCAA Division I FBS Conference USA.

-Although Missouri began competing in intercollegiate football in 1909, the school's official record book considers the "modern era" to have begun in 1949.
+Although Missouri State began competing in intercollegiate football in 1909, the school's official record book considers the "modern era" to have begun in 1949.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: